Structural reconstruction as the origin of the cuprate pseudogap

 Assuming the pseudogap is associated with the structural transition from the HTT to the LTO phase, giving rise to small Fermi pockets in the presence of SOC, the change in carrier density can be naturally understood.
-The inter-sublattice hopping term, $h_{10}(\mathbf{k})$, is the dominant term in the Hamiltonian in the LTO phase, giving rise to bonding and antibonding states formed by the degrees of freedom associated with the two sublattices, with the antibonding states becoming gapped with the help of SOC.
-In this light, the structural transition naturally accounts for the change in carrier density from $1+p$ above $p^*$ (in the HTT phase) to $p$ below $p^*$ inside the pseudogap phase (in the LTO phase), as schematically shown in Fig. \ref{Fig:PG_properties} c).
-The intrinsic disorder in doped cuprates most likely blurs the structural phase transition, giving rise to an apparent smooth crossover between these two trends in carrier density.
+The inter-sublattice hopping term, $h_{10}(\mathbf{k})$, is the dominant term in the Hamiltonian in the LTO phase.
+It is associated with bonding and antibonding states (see Fig.~\ref{fig:properties}A and B) formed by the degrees of freedom associated with the two sublattices.
+In the presence of SOC, the antibonding states become gapped.
+In this light, the structural transition naturally accounts for the change in carrier density from $1+p$ above $p^*$ (in the HTT phase) to $p$ below $p^*$ inside the pseudogap phase (in the LTO phase), as shown in Fig.~\ref{fig:properties}C. The intrinsic disorder in doped cuprates most likely blurs the structural phase transition, giving rise to an apparent smooth crossover between these two trends in carrier density.